Motion to Take Note

 Another aspect of maintaining the mental health of young people is to ensure that the UN Convention on the Rights of the Child is upheld, in government, schools, health services and criminal justice.
 I came across this as part of my duties as a member of your Lordships’ Secondary Legislation Scrutiny Committee, when we scrutinised an order regarding children working undercover for the police.
 This brought me into contact with Just For Kids Law, a charity which campaigns for the rights of juveniles under this UN charter.

 In May 2017, the UK was examined under the universal periodic review carried out by the United Nations, which includes examining the rights of the child.
 Among the recommendations coming out of this review are recommendations about age-appropriate mental health services.
 However, in spite of campaigning, the Government supported only 28% of the recommendations regarding children’s rights and mental health.
-Of course, the Government can choose whether just to take note of recommendations from the United Nations committee or to accept them; they do not have the force of law.
+Of course, the Government can choose whether to just take note of recommendations from the United Nations committee or to accept them; they do not have the force of law.
 However, they have a moral pressure.
 Can the Minister tell us the status of the recommendations which were not accepted?
 Are they under consideration, or have they been rejected?

 Of course, the mental health of young people touches us all.
 To this end, in October last year the Government announced an ambitious programme to train 1 million people in mental health awareness, with a pilot in the West Midlands ahead of a national rollout which was to take place about now.
 Is this going to happen?